 Following the visual identity refresh work we’ve recently completed with Manchester studio MERó, Wini Tse, Code’s co-founder and Creative Director, took part in a Q&A talking about the process.

-In particular he focuses on how taking a collaborative approach was a key to this project’s success.
+In particular, he focuses on how taking a collaborative approach was key to this project’s success.

 Here’s what he had to say about working with MERó.

 Q. What was the problem you needed to solve?

 A. As a business, we’d gone through a process of significant internal change; in July 2016, we commissioned some work to help us define Code’s positioning, proposition & DNA.
 With this in place, we needed to create a visual identity to support our brand and culture.

 A. We chose MERó for a number of reasons.
 I’ve known and worked with Andy for many years so I already knew he had the creative quality we were looking for.
 Similarly, he knows us well and our expectations with regards to creative standards.

 Another big reason was the ‘type’ of agency MERó is – a branding and digital studio; ‘digital’ being the important word here.
 Coming from a digital background, I felt Andy already knew the challenges of making a brand work across all digital channels.

 Trust is very important when you work with anybody, but obviously much more so when it comes to a branding project for your own agency.
 As one of the business’ founding partners with 18 years experience of the Code brand, I’m pretty emotionally attached to our identity!
 But I totally trusted Andy and the team to help us create something that was right for us.